Skip to content

 delete_children bool

-indicator to shift/copy node only without children, defaults to False
+indicator to copy/shift node only without children

 False

-to_tree Node
+to_tree Optional[T]

-tree to copy to, defaults to None
+tree to copy to

 None